 Browse our Global Best Practice Portfolio products to find the right options for your staff.

-To reflect changes in business practices and direct community feedback, AXELOS is currently revising our PRINCE2 guidance and exams.
+To reflect changes in business practices and direct community feedback, AXELOS has revised our PRINCE2 guidance and exams.

 The new version of PRINCE2 was launched in mid-2017 and we have updated this website with more information about the PRINCE2 2017 certification and best practice.